mudit94/XYZBankTestCases/README.md

 ### Additional Test: Withdraw Balance
+---
 **Epic**: Bank Additional Operations

-**User Story**: As a bank customer, I do not want to be able to withdraw balance more than the available balance from one of my existing accounts so that I am not showing balance in negative

-**Acceptance Criteria**:

-- Success message: "Transaction Failed.
-You can not withdraw amount more than the balance."

-- Account balance is not updated

-- No New record added to Transactions table

----
-**User Story**: As a bank customer, I want to be able to withdraw balance less than the available balance from one of my existing accounts so that I am  having balance=initial - withdrawal
+**User Story**: As a bank customer, I want to be able to withdraw balance less than or equal to the available balance from one of my existing accounts so that I am  having balance=initial - withdrawal >=0